mikewest/http-state-tokens/draft-west-http-state-tokens.md

 a specific origin.
 HTTP State Tokens have a number of associated properties:

 *   `scope` controls the scopes from which the token can be delivered.
 It is an enum of either `same-origin`, `same-site`, or `cross-site`.
-Unless otherwise specified, it is `same-site`.
+Unless otherwise specified, its value is `same-site`.

 *   `expiration` is a timestamp representing the point at which the token will be reset.
-Unless otherwise specified, it is the maximum date the user agent can represent.
+Unless otherwise specified, its value is the maximum date the user agent can represent.

 *   `key` is a server-provided key which can be used to sign requests with which the token is delivered.
 It is either empty, or contains up to 256-bits of binary data.
-Unless otherwise specified, it is empty.
+Unless otherwise specified, its value is empty.

 *   `value` is the token's value (surprising, right?).
 It contains up to 256-bits of binary data.